skipmiller/react.template.dev-/readme.md

   - `assets/` - Images, fonts, and other static assets
   - `styles/` - Global styles and theme configurations
   - `utils/` - Utility functions and helpers

+## Future Database Integration

+This template is designed to be easily integrated with [Gibson AI](https://www.gibsonai.com/) for database functionality.
+Gibson AI allows you to:

+- Design, deploy, and scale serverless databases through AI-assisted workflows
+- Generate production-grade APIs with built-in authentication and authorization
+- Integrate with your coding workflow through MCP servers

+When you're ready to add database capabilities, sign up at [Gibson AI](https://www.gibsonai.com/) and follow their integration guides.

 ## Security Considerations